CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/privacy.md

 ## Copyright protected data
-I-analyzer contains open source materials as well as materials that are under copyright protection.
+PEACE portal contains open source materials as well as materials that are under copyright protection.
 It is forbidden to take copyright-protected material out of I analyzer, regardless in what form, without the express written permission of the rightsholder.

 ## Privacy
-The DHLab processes personal data belonging to I-analyzer users.
+The DHLab processes personal data belonging to PEACE portal users.
 We do this in order to offer the best possible service.
 We process the following personal data:
 - 1. Name and email address
 - 2. The queries you process